-Finally at the valley floor we find ourselves near the base of Empress Falls, which drops 30 metres from Empress Canyon (more on that in Part 3).
+Finally, on the valley floor, we find ourselves near the base of Empress Falls, which drops 30 metres from Empress Canyon (more on that in Part 3).
 There are a few groups of people scattered around the rocks here, having picnics and swimming in the pool at the base of the falls, so we don’t hang around long.
-Instead we cross the creek on the well-placed manmade stepping stones and to where the valley floor drops even further.
+Instead, we cross the creek on the well-placed manmade stepping stones and to where the valley floor drops even further.

 It’s here that the scale of the sheer cliffs we’ve descended comes into perspective.
 As we continue down, taking in some smaller cascades along the way, Tim explains how every metre down is equal to one million years of geological history.

 “We’ll descend around 170 metres in total today, so we’re effectively going back 170 million years.”
 Pointing to the cliff-face in front of us he continues, “You can see the layers in the rock and their differing colours.”